 Nursing and Midwifery Strategic Reference Group (NMSRG)

-Under this, we would like (if possible please) the following information: The Nursing and Midwifery Strategic Group (the Group) was established to enable key nursing and midwifery experts to provide comment and advice to the Department of Health (the Department) and the Chief Nursing and Midwifery Officer (CNMO) on relevant nursing and midwifery policy and strategy issues.
+The Nursing and Midwifery Strategic Group (the Group) was established to enable key nursing and midwifery experts to provide comment and advice to the Department of Health (the Department) and the Chief Nursing and Midwifery Officer (CNMO) on relevant nursing and midwifery policy and strategy issues.
 The Group is chaired by the CNMO and membership is comprised of nurse and midwife experts from the:

 - regulatory sector;